tgestabrook/Output-Biomass-v8-LANDIS/docs/index.md

 # What is the Biomass Output Extension?

-The biomass output extension summarizes output from any biomass-compatible extension, including NECN, PnET, and Biomass Succession.
+The biomass output extension summarizes output from any extension.
 Biomass can be summarized in total or by species and can optionally output a table of species outputs by ecoregion.

 # Release Notes